-Third New Zealand-Bangladesh test canceled after mosque shooting
+Bangladesh team narrowly avoid mosque shooting, test called off

 “we r extremely lucky,” Mushfiqur said. “...never want to see this things happen again....pray for us.”

+Pakistan still host nearly all of their international matches in the United Arab Emirates due to ongoing security concerns.

+New Zealand abandoned their 1987 tour of Sri Lanka following a bombing near their hotel in Colombo in which more than 100 people were killed.
+They also abandoned a tour of Pakistan in May 2002 following a suicide bombing outside their hotel in Karachi.

-Reporting by Greg Stutchbury; additional reporting by Colin Packham in Sydney, Editing by Peter Rutherford
+Additional reporting by Colin Packham in Sydney, Amlan Chakraborty in New Delhi and Ruma Paul in Dhaka, Editing by Peter Rutherford